jarandmi/React-style-guide/README.md

 }
 ```

-If you don't need state or use refs, use stateless arrow functions.
+If you don't need state or use refs, use stateless arrow function.

 ```javascript
 //example with block statement